rafaelcgama/restore-uber/README.md

 <h2 style="text-align: center;"> <span><i>Dataset</i></span></h2>

 Uber doesn't really have a catalog or an API I could just pull their employees emails from so I had to get the data myself.
-I found through a friend that uber emails had two different formats, as shown in the example below:
+I found through a [website](https://rocketreach.co/uber-email-format_b5ddab60f42e55aa) that Uber's emails have potentially 9 different formats.
+However 95% of all their emails use only 6 formats so I decided to use just them.
+There are as follow:

 Rafael Gama